GoldenbyteGH/ORielly_Labs/README.md

 The scrypt build configuration templates for routers in GNS3 based on devdata.yml

-The configuration enable DHCP on gigabit0/0 on each device present on device_list
+The configuration enable gigabit0/0 on each device present on device_list